aijazafzaal/Data-Modelling/README.md

-Building a data model and deploying the model into the database.
+Creating a database and building a data model and subsequently deploying the model into the database.
 Postgres and Python libraries psycopg2 and pandas utilized.

 ER diagram (made using http://draw.io):